Today, we drink water droplets that have been many places before we swallow.

 Even a small community can severely pollute a small river, creating a headache for the drinking water plants downstream.
 Bassett is a factory town that was "encouraged" by the state to clean up the wastewater dumped into the Smith River.
 Henry County created a Public Service Authority in part to finance the cleanup.
 The communities downstream of Bassett are the beneficiaries of the pollution control - as are the fish, wildlife, and recreationists who use that stretch of the Smith River.

-Drinking water plants pump their final product from the plant to the customers.
+Drinking water plants import raw water and export clean drinking water from the plant to final customers.
 Drinking water distribution systems include water towers, in part to store water for peak demands but also in large part to maintain pressure in the system.
-After pumping water up into the tanks, gravity will push the drinking water through the pipes to customers - even after hurricanes, when electricity might be out.
+After pumping water up into the tanks, gravity will push the clean drinking water through the pipes to customers - even after hurricanes, when electricity might be out.

 Since all of Virginia experiences freezing temperatures at least occasionally, the pipes are underground - unlike the electricity distribution network, where the maze of overhead wires exposes clearly the geographic pattern of a few centralized sources providing electricity to many individual customers.